vikramjakhr/Resume/resume.md

 Errplane is a cloud-based platform for monitoring application performance, exceptions, uptime, and custom metrics in real-time.
-Errplane open-sourced the core data store, InfluxDB, a lightweight distributed time series, events, and metrics database.
+Errplane open-sourced the core data store, InfluxDB, a lightweight distributed time series, events, and metrics database written entirely in Golang.

 As part of being at Errplane, I worked on the following projects: